Thoxy67/zls-git/README.md

 makepkg -si
 ```

-After installation, you can start using Zig by running the `zls` command in your
+After installation, you can start using Zig Language Server by running the `zls` command in your
 terminal.

 ## Update